granthale/wip-book/content/DRAFTS_GRANT/How important is it to write your own Anki prompts?.md

 ---

 > [!NOTE] TLDR
-As you'll notice in the references section, this topic whips up a flurry of different perspectives.
-My current opinion is that the best thing to do is create cards from scratch.
+> This topic whips up a flurry of different perspectives.
+I believe the best thing to do is create cards from scratch.
 If there isn't the emotional drive or the time required to do so, leaning on LLMs is far better than doing nothing.

 There are pros and cons to creating flashcards from scratch, or using someone else's pre-created deck.
 The same applies to using LLMs to create them for us.